 - In the Layer Templates Library double click on the Layer Template you want to add.
 The new layer will be added on top of the currently selected layer.

 Reordering Layers in the Layer Stack

-Because it is important at which position a layer is placed in the layer stack you may need to rearrange the layer e.g. to bring a background behind half-transparent video source.
+Because it is important at which position a layer is placed in the layer stack you may need to rearrange the layer e.g. to bring a background behind a half-transparent video source.

 To rearrange the layers in the layer stack simply drag the layer to the new position in the layer stack.